 What Can You Do to Entertain a Cat?

-Fortunately for cat owners, it’s pretty easy and cheap to keep a cat stimulated.
+Fortunately for cat owners, it’s pretty easy to keep a cat stimulated.
 You’ve probably got plenty of free cat enrichment toys laying around the house.

 Boxes you already have handy:

 - Empty boxes are beloved by cats: from shoe boxes up to larger shipping boxes, let them explore, hide in and sleep in them.

 - Cut holes into empty pizza boxes and insert cat treats in to make a fun toy.

 - Scrap paper or aluminum foil can be made into a ball the size of a golf ball.
 Some cats enjoy chasing and putting these balls into various boxes to play with.
 Try putting one in a dry bathtub to chase around.

 - Cats like paper grocery bags.
 Leave one or two open on the floor, and they’ll have fun searching them and running in and out to investigate and hide in.
 (Remember to remove the handles so your cat doesn’t get caught in them.
 Don’t use plastic grocery bags, they are a suffocation hazard.)